-You can sometimes use a Phillips screwdriver to remove them, but not always.
+Sometimes a Phillips screwdriver will work with them, but not always.

 These screws give slightly more stability when force is applied than Phillips screws, but you’ll need a specific bit or screwdriver to match the grooves.

-You can tell the difference between a Pozidrive and Phillips screw by looking at them from the side.
-On the Pozidrive, you’ll notice ribs between each of the four arms, and they’ll be marked with a “pz.”
+You can tell the difference between a Pozidriv and Phillips screw by looking at them from the side.
+On the Pozidriv, you’ll notice ribs between each of the four arms, and they’ll be marked with a “pz.”

 The Quadrex head drive, also known as a Phillips square drive, is a combination of Phillips and square recess.

-It looks much like the Phillips design, except that the middle of the cross shape is squared rather than pointed, which can help prevent stripping when you apply more force.
+It looks much like the Phillips design, except that the middle of the cross shape is squared rather than pointed, which can help prevent stripping when more force is applied.

 Slotted head screws are what most people refer to as flathead screws, because they have one narrow opening for a flat screwdriver.